-Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET to accept certain approximations.
-Q34.
-Yes.
-Key questions are still open and problems not solved, for example how employers with several IORPs were treated in the QIS, or the problems with industry specific analysis (see below).
+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET analysis (see below).
 The suggested methodology for other types of sponsors (charity, public sector etc.) seems vague.
 For industry-wide schemes applying a de facto Last Man Standing principle the concept is not applicable.
 Partly due to data requirements and calculation efforts, partly due to an inappropriate concept that cannot take into account the legal structure and obligations of the sponsors within the scheme the sponsor support calculations would lead to a cost and time consuming process without information value.
 Number 106 of the EIOPA Discussion Paper does not provide a solution for MES.
-Q35.
-Q36.
+Q36: How could the average financial strength of an industry be determined?
 This is problematic because only the IORPs - but not the employers - have a duty to comply with the demands of the supervisory authorities.
 Therefore it could be difficult for IORPs to get all the required data to determine the average financial strength of the industry.
-The approaches for sponsors who have multiple IORPs need further guidance, currently they are not clear
+Q36.
+The approaches for sponsors who have multiple IORPs 4 need further guidance, currently they are not clear and in particular sub-points 1 to 4 of Number 103 seem difficult to implement.
+The argument is circular.